microsoft/ignite-learning-paths/aiml/aiml20/DEMO Personalizer.md

 4. Refresh the page (you may need to do this a couple of times).
 Observe that the layout changes.

-The Personaizer service is tracking the anonymous visitors and recording the time of day, day of week, and browser OS used when clicking on categories.
+The Personalizer service is tracking the anonymous visitors and recording the time of day, day of week, and browser OS used when clicking on categories.
 The "reward" is whether or not the large, featured section was clicked.